-With the preliminary notion set up in \Cref{def:tamed}, we are now ready to define the nicer class of confoliations from a pseudo-holomorphic perspective: \begin{definition} A confoliation $\xi$ is called \emph{tame} if it admits a complex structure $J_\xi$ that is tamed by $\CpS_\xi$. \end{definition} Note that if there is a two-form $\omega$ non-degenerate in $\xi$ which is also tamed by $J_{\xi}$, then necessarily $\omega$ is symplectically compatible with $\CpS_\xi$, as required in \Cref{def:confoliation}.
+\begin{remark} In the case of a tame confoliation $(\xi,J_\xi)$, if there is a two-form $\mu$ that is non-degenerate on $\xi$ and also tamed by $J_{\xi}$, then necessarily $\mu$ is symplectically compatible with $\CpS_\xi$, as required in \Cref{def:symplectically_compatible}. \end{remark}

 This leads to the following definition. \begin{definition} Let $\xi$ be a confoliation, and $\omega$ a non-degenerate two-form on $\xi$.
-A complex structure $J_{\xi}$ in $\xi$ is \emph{cotamed} by $\xi$ (or $\CpS_\xi$) and $\omega$ if it is tamed by $\CpS_{\xi}$ in the sense of \Cref{def:tamed} and by $\omega$ in the symplectic sense. \end{definition} These cotamed almost complex structures will play an important role later.
-It is shown in \Cref{lem:strictly_cotamed_contractible} that given a confoliation and a non-degenerate two-form $\omega$, the set of cotamed complex structures is contractible (if non-empty).
+A complex structure $J_{\xi}$ in $\xi$ is \textbf{cotamed} by $\CpS_\xi$ and $\omega$ if it is tamed by $\CpS_{\xi}$ in the sense of \Cref{def:tamed} and by $\omega$ in the symplectic sense. \end{definition} These cotamed almost complex structures will play an important role later.

 Ideally, we would like to say that for a hyperplane field, admitting a non-degenerate two-form symplectically compatible with $\CpS_{\xi}$, and admitting a tamed complex structure is equivalent.
 This is the case in the context of contact structures \cite{MNW}.
-However, this seems to be far from obvious in general, due to the fact that $\cK_\xi$ might have a complicated locus of non-constant-rank.
-Some things are still true, however, and we now explain more in detail what can be said.
+However, this seems to be far from obvious in general, due to the fact that $\cK_\xi$ might have a complicated locus of non-constant rank.
+Some things are still true, however, and we now explain in more detail what can be said.

 First, one can always go from a tamed complex structure to a compatible two-form: \begin{prop} Let $\xi$ be a hyperplane field, and $J_\xi$ a complex structure tamed by $\CpS_\xi$.
 Then, there is a non-degenerate alternating two-form on $\xi$ that is symplectically compatible with $\CpS_\xi$ and is compatible with $J_\xi$ (and hence in particular non-degenerate on $\cK_\xi$). \end{prop}